 The low ruminal pH causes a chemical rumenitis, and the absorption of lactate, particularly d-lactate, results in lactic acidosis and acidemia.
 In addition to metabolic (strong ion) acidosis and dehydration, the pathophysiologic consequences are hemoconcentration, cardiovascular collapse, renal failure, muscular weakness, shock, and death.
 Animals that survive may develop mycotic rumenitis in several days and hepatic abscesses several weeks or months later.
 They may have evidence of ruminal epithelial damage at slaughter.
 The relationship between grain overload and chronic laminitis in cattle is unclear.

-Carbohydrate engorgement results in conditions ranging from simple indigestion (see Diseases of the Ruminant Forestomach: Simple Indigestion in Ruminants) to a rapidly fatal acidemia and strong ion (metabolic) acidosis.
+Carbohydrate engorgement results in conditions ranging from simple indigestion (see Simple Indigestion in Ruminants) to a rapidly fatal acidemia and strong ion (metabolic) acidosis.
 The interval between overeating and onset of signs is shorter with ground feed than with whole grain, and severity increases with the amount eaten.
 A few hours after engorgement, the only detectable abnormality may be an enlarged rumen and possibly some abdominal pain (manifest by belly kicking or treading of the hindlimbs).
 In the mild form, the rumen movements are reduced but not entirely absent, the cattle are anorectic but bright and alert, and diarrhea is common.
 The animals usually begin eating again 3–4 days later without any specific treatment.

 Within 24–48 hr of the onset of severe overload, some animals will be recumbent, some will be staggering, and others will be standing quietly; all will be completely off feed.
 Immediately after consuming large quantities of dry grain, cattle may engorge themselves on water, but once ill they usually do not drink at all.